robertmujica/pharmacyfinderfeeder/README.md

 PhantonJS scripts to scrape PSI Web site to feed pharmacy database into SQL Azure database.

+# Technology used

+- PhantonJS
+- NodeJS
+- Javascript

 # Implementation Details

 - Setup a valid cookie, as shown on code snippet below